George Silk

 George Silk (17 November 1916 – 23 October 2004) was a New Zealand-born Australian photojournalist.
 He served as a photojournalist for Life for 30 years.

 Early life

 Silk was born in the New Zealand town of Levin, New Zealand, the fourth child of Arthur Silk and Emma Constance Naylor.
-He left school at the age of 14 and worked in camera shop at 16.
+He left school at the age of 14 and worked in a camera shop at 16.